wehlutyk/thesis/content/1-introduction-2-evolution.md

 ### Empirical work {#sec:intro-culture-empirical}

-A number of adjacent disciplines have developed interest in and contributed to CAT.
-Simulations and experimental studies of the evolution of morality [@baumard_mutualistic_2013], religion [@boyer_religion_2001], or reasoning [@claidiere_argumentation_2017; @mercier_why_2011] have applied the theory;
+CAT has been empirically applied in a number of areas, such as the evolution of morality [@baumard_mutualistic_2013], religion [@boyer_religion_2001], or reasoning [@claidiere_argumentation_2017;@mercier_why_2011].
-studies on the evolution of language, and of online content through digital media, are also part of this cluster.
+Two other fields will prove particularly relevant to the empirical exploration of CAT for linguistic material: the study of the evolution of language in the laboratory, and the analysis of online content through digital media.
-The latter two areas are particularly relevant for applying CAT to the evolution of linguistic material, as they have already explored factors in this process for a variety of domains, as well as conditions under which gradual changes can build up cumulatively, and the role that such accumulation plays in long term evolution.
+Indeed, both have already explored factors of linguistic evolution in a variety of situations, as well as conditions under which gradual changes can accumulate and have long term effects.
-Essential to these studies are the serial reproduction paradigm and its derivatives, better known today as transmission chains and micro-societies, which have all been used extensively in recent works.
+An essential tool in all these studies is the serial reproduction paradigm, which has been used extensively along with its derivatives, better known today as transmission chains and micro-societies.
+Let us now present these works.
+We begin with a discussion of the serial reproduction paradigm and its current applications, then move on to the field of language evolution, and finally present relevant works in the study of digital media.

 #### The versatile serial reproduction paradigm

-The serial reproduction paradigm was first applied in a series of influential studies on memorisation and recall by @bartlett_remembering:_1995, who was experimenting with ways of reproducing the evolution of content through its iterated production by and transmission to different people, under somewhat more controlled conditions than what can be achieved in field work.
+The serial reproduction paradigm was first applied in a series of influential studies on memorisation and recall by @bartlett_remembering:_1995, who was experimenting with ways of reproducing the evolution of content through iterated production and transmission across different people, under somewhat more controlled conditions than what can be achieved in field work.
 The paradigm was only one among several other techniques introduced by Bartlett, but it came to have a lasting impact on later studies linking memory to culture.
 Similar to a game of Chinese Whispers, people participate in a chain along which content is transmitted;
 the experimenter gives a first participant initial material, typically a picture or a short piece of text, with instructions to read or memorise it;
 that participant is later asked to recall or reproduce the material, and the experimenter uses their output as input for the next participant, thus constructing a chain of successive memorisation (or perception) and recollection (or reproduction) of the initial material.
 Participants may or may not know that they are part of a chain.
-The setup approximates the transmission and change process that happens in everyday life, and while it is quite idealised and imperfect it allows experimenters to explore effects of different factors on the process, and examine the evolution of the artefacts produced as a trace or signal of the overall phenomenon at work.
+The setup approximates the transmission and change process that happens in everyday life.
+While it is quite idealised and imperfect, it allows experimenters to study the effects of different factors on the evolution of artefacts, taken as a trace of the overall process at work.

 Important independent variables that may vary include the chain structure (e.g. the number and sources of preceding recollections a participant is exposed to), the reading or memorising instructions and context, the interval between exposition and recall, the possible task given during that interval (or, conversely, a possible overlap of exposition and recall, turning the task into copying, or online interaction between participants), the recall instructions and context, the ordering and organisation of participants in the chain, or the ordering of the content itself in the chain (e.g. is a given participant exposed to material from a single generation all in one go, or to material successively sampled from random generations).
 Typical studies will then analyse the trends in the transformation of artefacts that were produced, possibly comparing the behaviour across different chains.